pegi3s/dockerfiles/id-mapping/README.md

 # Gene ID to reference UniProtKB

 Conversions using the `map-ids` can produce multiple mappings for the same identifier.
 To overcome this issue for the specific case of mapping Gene IDs into UniProtKB IDs, the `gene-id-to-uniprotkb` script is provided.
-This script opens the corresponding NCBI page of the specified Gene ID (e.g. https://www.ncbi.nlm.nih.gov/gene/4287/ for Gene ID 4297) and retrieves the reference protein accession that appears at the bottom of the page (e.g. UniProtKB/Swiss-Prot:P54252 in this case).
+This script queries the NCBI E-utilities API for the specified Gene ID (e.g. https://www.ncbi.nlm.nih.gov/gene/4287/ for Gene ID 4287) and retrieves the reference protein accession that appears on the corresponding gene page (e.g. UniProtKB/Swiss-Prot:P54252 in this case).
 This way a single UniProtKB ID for a given gene can be found.

 You should adapt and run the following command:
 ```sh